LACMTA/metro_api_v2/readme.md

 uvicorn app.main:app --reload
 ```

-You may need to use this command to run uvicorn from Windows:
+Use this command to run uvicorn from Windows.
+You may need to use Python 3.

 ``` bash
 python -m uvicorn app.main:app --reload